 Nanoscale laser-induced breakdown spectroscopy imaging reveals chemical distribution with subcellular resolution

-Understanding chemical compositions is one of the most important parts in exploring the micro world.
-As a simple method for elemental detection, laser-induced breakdown spectroscopy (LIBS) is widely used in material, geological and life science fields.
-However, due to the long-existing limitation in spatial resolution, LIBS is difficult to play an analytical role in the field of low microns or even nanometers.
-Herein, we firstly report a reliable nanoscale resolution LIBS imaging technique by introducing the sampling laser with a micro-lensed fiber.
-Through the emission enhancement by double-pulse laser, we obtained the spectral signal from a sampling crater of less than 500 nanometers in diameter, and visualized the chemical distribution of the self-made grid sample, SIM chip and nano-particles in single cells.
-The relative limits of detection (RLOD) of In and absolute limits of detection (ALOD) of Al can reach 0.6% and 18.3 fg, respectively.
+Understanding chemical compositions is one of the most important parts in exploring the microscopic world.
+As a simple method for elemental detection, laser-induced breakdown spectroscopy (LIBS) is widely used in materials, geological and life science fields.
+However, due to the long-existing limitation in spatial resolution, it is difficult for LIBS to play an analytical role in the field of micro-world.
+Herein, we first report a reliable nanoscale resolution LIBS imaging technique by introducing a sampling laser with a micro-lensed fiber.
+Through the emission enhancement using the double-pulse laser, we obtained the spectral signal from a sampling crater of less than 500 nanometers in diameter, and visualized the chemical distribution of the self-made grid sample, SIM chip and nano-particles in single cells.
+The relative limits of detection (RLODs) of In and absolute limits of detection (ALODs) of Al can reach 0.6% and 18.3 fg, respectively.